abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 #### Could one pick one to be good at?

 When you're trying to stand out from the noise building is actually better because there're so many hustlers and sales people who have nothing to back them up.
-When you're starting out, when you're trying to be recognized, building is better.
+When you're starting out, when you're trying to be recognised, building is better.

 But much later down the line building gets exhausting because it is a focus job and it's hard to stay current because there's always new people, new products coming up who have newer tools, and frankly more time because it's very intense, it's a very focused task.